HilaryKoerner/UFO_JavaScript_Analysis/README.md

 Using javsScript, HTML, CSS, and D3, I created a website to filter a users unput and display the related infomration.

+## index.html
+I used an index.html file for the front end facing portion of the website.
+I used a hero display to draw the user in as well as user input field and a striped table for legibility.

+## data.js
+Data was provided to me in a data.js file.
+Each instance in the file has seven fields that I referenced and pulled into the index.html file.

-## HTML File
+## app.js

-that was linked to a js file.
-The js file stores the database information and displays information based on the user's input.
-I used an index.html file linked to an app.js file.
-The html file contained the code for the display of the webpage and the app.js file contained the code for the functionality.

-In my javaSCript file, I created a variable and linked it to my data, used D3 to select the button feature from the html file, and assigned event listeners to the button activity.

-I used a function to run an event handler to diplay the user input.
-The code collects the user input and feeds it through an arrow function to display the data.
-Prior to displaying the data, I used tbody.html("") to clear out the data.
+The functionality of the site lives within the app.js file.
+Using D3, the end-user can enter a date and populate the related information.
+Both "click" and "change" work to populate the data.
+The user can click the filter button or the they can filter on a change event which includes pressing enter or tab.
+I parse the user input and set it "===" to the data in hte data.js file and then filter and append the matched data to the body in the index.html file.
+In order to start with a empty webpage, I used tbody.html("") to clear out the data.